 Comment One commentator felt the drafters missed the strategic opportunity to educate stakeholders on the difference between GAAP requirements and ASOPs.
 Response The reviewers disagree and believe the guidance regarding CCRCs is appropriate.
-The reviewers note the education of stakeholders is beyond the scope of this ASOP.
-The reviewers also note that ASOP No. 1, Introductory Actuarial Standard of Practice , provides guidance for situations where regulatory guidance conflicts with ASOPs.
+The reviewers F note the education of stakeholders is beyond the scope of this ASOP.
+The reviewers also note that ASOP No. 1, Introductory Actuarial Standard of Practice, provides guidance for situations where regulatory guidance conflicts with ASOPs.
 Therefore, the reviewers made no change in response to this comment.
 Comment One commentator felt the exposure draft fell short of providing additional definitions and guidance for the differences between At Home Programs and Continuing Care Retirement Communities.
-Response The reviewers believe CCRCs and At Home Programs are currently regulated in a similar manner state-by-state and, therefore, believe both are appropriately addressed in the revision of ASOP No. 3.
+Response The reviewers believe CCRCs and At Home Programs are currently regulated in a similar Response manner state-by-state and, therefore, believe both are appropriately addressed in the revision of ASOP No. 3.
 Therefore, the reviewers made no change in response to this comment.
-ECTION 1.
-PURPOSE, SCOPE, CROSS REFERENCES, AND EFFECTIVE DATE Section 1.1, Comment One commentator felt that the limitation to "At Home Programs that are not regulated as insurance entities" is repeated in sections 1.1 and 1.2, and felt one would infer that [At Home Programs] offered by licensed insurers are subject to different standards though it's hard to understand why the actuarial characteristics would be differentiated.
-Response The reviewers believe that this language is necessary to distinguish At Home Programs from long-term care insurance, which would be covered under ASOP No. 18, Long-Term Care Insurance , and made no change.
-Section 1.2, Scope Comment One commentator stated examples of services covered in the existing ASOP were removed but should have been retained.
-Response The reviewers agree and modified the language. response SECTION 2.
-DEFINITIONS Section 2.4.
-Advance Fee Comment One commentator felt the definition in section 2.4 departs from the terms that are commonly used for single-premium-life-annuity-type prepayments of fees that would otherwise be paid on a recurrent basis over the insured's ("resident" or "member" in the terminology of the ASOP) lifetime.
-Response The reviewers disagree and made no change in response to this comment.
-1, Health Center (now section 2.12) Comment One commentator felt that the definition of "non-resident" (a term used in section 2.11) was confusing.
+SI ECTION 1.
+PURPOSE, SCOPE, CROSS REFERENCES, AND EFFECTIVE DATE Section 1.1.
+Comment One commentator felt that the limitation to "At Home Programs that are not regulated as insurance entities" is repeated in sections 1.1 and 1.2, and felt one would infer that [At Home Programs] offered by licensed insurers are subject to different standards though it's hard to understand why the actuarial characteristics would be differentiated.
+D Response The reviewers believe that this language is necessary to distinguish At Home Programs from long-term care insurance, which would be covered under ASOP No. 18, Long-Term Care Insurance , and made no change.
+Section 1.2 Comment One commentator stated examples of services covered in the existing ASOP were removed but should have been retained.
+Response The reviewers agree and modified the language.
+SECTION 2.
+DEFINITIONS Section 2.4 Advance Fee Comment One commentator felt the definition in section 2.4 departs from the terms that are commonly used for single-premium-life-annuity-type prepayments of fees that would otherwise be paid on a recurrent basis over the insured's ("resident" or "member" in the terminology of the ASOP) lifetime.
+Response The reviewers disagree and made no change in response to this comment. • 1, Health Center (now section 2.12) Comment One commentator felt that the definition of "non-resident" (a term used in section 2.11) was confusing.
 Furthermore, the commentator felt clarity was needed regarding the difference between "residents" and "non-residents."
-Response The reviewers agree and modified the terms "resident" to "contractual resident" and "non-resident" to "non-contractual resident."
-Section 2.2 Comment One commentator felt the sentence in section 2.24 reading, "The contract is usually of long duration and may be for the life of each resident," is at odds with the AICPA Guidance that CCRC contracts are month-to-month because the resident may cease paying.
-Response The reviewers disagree and do not believe AICPA Guidance is relevant to this definition, and made no change in response to this comment.
+Response The reviewers agree and modified the terms "resident" to "contractual resident" and "non- resident" to "non-contractual resident."
+4, Residency Agreement (now section 2.26) Comment One commentator felt the sentence in section 2.24 reading, "The contract is usually of long duration and may be for the life of each resident," is at odds with the AICPA Guidance that CCRC contracts are month-to-month because the resident may cease paying.
+Dagmana The reviewers discourse and do not believe AICDA Cuidenes is relevant to this deficition and Response The reviewers disagree and do not believe AICPA Guidance is relevant to this definition, and made no change in response to this comment.